NASA-IMPACT/veda-odd/nldas_benchmarking/interim-report.md

 All major cloud providers offer a cloud object storage solution with varying performance characteristics.
 NASA's Earthdata System has decided on Amazon Web Service's (AWS) Simple Storage Solution (S3), so we will focus our attention on recommendations suitable for storage and retrieval on AWS S3.

-The following recommendations for storing and retrieving data from S3 should be taken into consideration:
+Please consider the following when storing and retrieving data from S3:

-* A minimum latency of 100ms [Best practices design patterns: optimizing Amazon S3 performance](https://docs.aws.amazon.com/AmazonS3/latest/userguide/optimizing-performance.html)
+* S3 has a minimum latency of 100ms [Best practices design patterns: optimizing Amazon S3 performance](https://docs.aws.amazon.com/AmazonS3/latest/userguide/optimizing-performance.html)
-* Use byte-range fetches, with a recommended request size of 8-16MB[^1].
+* It is recommended to use byte-range fetches with a request size of 8-16MB[^1].
 To maximize throughput, use concurrent connections to saturate the network.
 AWS suggests 1 concurrent request per 85-90 MB/s desired throughput.
 Source: [Performance design patterns for Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/optimizing-performance-design-patterns.html#optimizing-performance-parallelization).

 ## Methodology